 Our breakfast menu features a few different egg-based dishes, and we use milk for all of our coffee drinks as well as for a few other dishes.
-We source both locally, and in the case of milk, we use grass-fed organic milk from Trickling Springs Creamery in Pennsylvania.
-Our eggs are also organic.
+We source from local vendors to find the best organic goods.
 Eggs and milk are both excellent sources of minerals, protein, Vitamins A and D, and calcium.

 Fava Pot’s crispy falafel is made using the Egyptian recipe, using 100% fava beans (instead of the commonly used chickpeas).
 The split beans are soaked then drained and mixed with coriander, parsley, cilantro, and scallions before they’re fried in canola oil.
 As a legume, fava beans help regulate the metabolism and are a rich source of potassium, iron, and several B vitamins.